robinhoodis/example.com/docs/class2/module1/lab04/task1.rst

    lab1/task*

 Server objects represent a system such as an application delivery controller which host a service.
 A server can be a BIG-IP system, a third party ADC or a third-party host server such as a web or database server.
-In this task we will create a server on gtm1.site1 referencing gtm1.site2, this is required for config synchronization.
+In this task we will create a server on gtm1.site1 referencing gtm1.site2, which is required for config synchronization.

-When we create a BIG-IP server with auto-discovery enabled, BIG-IP DNS will discover all of the virtual servers on the BIG-IP LTM.
+When we create a BIG-IP server with auto-discovery enabled (which we will do), BIG-IP DNS will discover all of the virtual servers defined on the BIG-IP LTM.
 For more information on Servers, please refer to the link below.

 |servers_link|